BillChan226/contrast_decoding_LVLMs/README.md

 ## :partying_face: Features

-:fire::fire: **We are actively enlarging HALC repo to support more VLMs & decoders.
+:fire::fire: **We are actively enlarging this repo to support more VLMs & decoders.
 Stay tuned!**
-If you wish to add some algorithm/model or contribute, please feel free to reach out to us!
+If you wish to add some algorithm/model or contribute to HALC, please feel free to reach out to us!

 #### Currently supported online OH decoding methods